bubbletea-chat/bubbletea/README.md

 ### Organize Your Bots with Subaccounts

 Subaccounts allow you to organize and manage multiple bots under a single parent account.
-Each subaccount operates independently with its own bots, settings, and API keys, while the parent account maintains full oversight and control.
+Each subaccount operates independently with its single bot and settings, while the parent account maintains full oversight and control.

 #### Parent Account & Subaccount Relationship

 - **Parent Account**: Your main account that can create and manage multiple subaccounts
 - **Subaccounts**: Child accounts under your parent that isolate bots and resources
 - **Hierarchy**: Parent → Subaccounts → Bots (each bot belongs to one subaccount)
 - **Access Control**: Parent account has full access to all subaccounts and their bots

 #### Key Features

 - **Project Organization**: Group bots by project, client, or environment
 - **Isolated API Keys**: Each subaccount has its own API key for enhanced security
 - **Usage Tracking**: Monitor usage and billing per subaccount